myelin-ai/blog.myelin.ch/_posts/2019-03-22-script-collection-part-1.md

 ```

-## Extract a directory from a git repository
+# Extract a directory from a git repository
 1. `git filter-branch --prune-empty --subdirectory-filter <directory> master`
 2. (Optional) Set yourself as the commiter and re-commit everything using the script below.
-(If you require signed commits)
+(If you require signed commits).
+Then run:
+`git filter-branch -f --commit-filter 'git commit-tree -S "$@";' -- --all`
 3. `git remote set-url origin <new repository>`
 4. `git push`